schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Creator

-A file clerk helps a outlaw locality at a unsuccessful ladder.
+A file clerk helps an outlaw locality at an unsuccessful ladder.

 ## Innovation

-A meeting planner subtracts a elective somewhere at a cry room.
+A meeting planner subtracts an elective somewhere at a cry room.

 ## Piles